 For example, a person could have a credit score of 680 when signing into their Equifax account, but the credit-granting establishment may only see a credit score of 650!
 What gives?
 What can you do about it?
 Since there are no standardized credit scoring models that are universally accepted, it truly is consumer beware.
 This can be problematic when a consumer has a borderline credit score and is applying for mortgages.

 Real estate prices in Canada are at epic highs, and most Canadians do not have the 20% down payment needed for a mortgage.
-As a result, the only way a person can buy a home is by qualifying for CMHC insurance.
+As a result, the only way most Canadians can buy a home is by qualifying for CMHC insurance.
 The minimum credit score needed to qualify for a CMHC insurable mortgage is 600.
-You need to be sure that your credit score is correct.

 Back to the lack of standardization.
 The majority of lenders look at credit reports from both Equifax and TransUnion.
 It is possible a borrower could have a 700 score with Equifax and a 600 with Transunion.
 These disparities are a cause for some financial anxiety because lenders make their decisions solely on these scores.